rolandmueller/bigdata/web_api.md

 plt.show()
 ```

-Go up and change the symbol to 'META' and 'GOOG' and see how their revenue changed over the years.
+* Go up and change the symbol to 'META' and 'GOOG' and see how their revenue changed over the years.

+* Look at https://www.alphavantage.co/documentation/ on how to get the daily adjusted full time series of the stock price.
+Plot it.

 # Streamlit App